algaib/BrainTrain_3000/README.md

 # BrainTrain_3000
-A small electronics project making games with addressable LEDs
+A small electronics project making games with addressable LEDs.
+Demo video here: https://youtu.be/QzLPgpyOv5U?si=5WpWh86AH3XESVQT

 STL files and ardunio code included.
 This was a learnign project so the code isn't pretty, but it works!
 There are 3 modes:
   1. Demo/Intro